GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $22,000 , 5 lbs.
 Greatsword
 A legendary emerian sword said to bring many a villain and monster to fell.
 The reach is only 2 yards.
 If user has any training with greatswords and longsword, it can be used as either. *If the attack is a critical hit or would qualify to damage armor, it inflicts an additional attack.
 If the attack roll is odd, it is cold.
 If even, it electric*.
 *If name is known, the user may choose which of the two damage types the damage type is.
-Additionally, if the additional attack is a critical hit or would qulify to damage armor, there is yet another additional attack of the other type*.
+Additionally, if the additional attack is a critical hit or would qualify to damage armor, there is yet another additional attack of the other type*.

 **Storm Spewer** (*unique*)
 $20,000 , 3.75 lbs.